 The Autobots would use the allspark for energy and they had the power to transform from gigantic robots to vehicles or working machines to travel quickly or fit-in to a normal society (depending on if you watched the cartoon or movie)…great plot huh?
 I think so as well…anyway, the Autobots were led by this guy:

 That’s Optimus Prime, leader of the Autobots.
-He turned into a Tractor-Trailer so he could rule the roads as he ruled the Transformer world.
+He turned into a Tractor-Trailer so he could rule the roads as he ruled the the good guys.
 Note the genius of his design; The windows in place of awesome pecs, the radiator/grill sufficing as ripped abs and a bumper serving as his solid core that complimented an all around solid physique.
 Optimus Prime was badass and when transformer toys came out on the market (produced by Hasbro), the people at Tonka got angry and wanted to make money as well so they came out with Gobots – other transforming robots that turned into vehicles.
 The difference?
 Well, here is their Leader:

 I’ll admit though, I had Gobots.